Nimruz Province

 The city of Zaranj serves as the provincial capital and Zaranj Airport, which is located in that city, serves as a domestic airport for the province.
-The recently-built Kamal Khan Dam is located in Chahar Burjak District.
+The recently built Kamal Khan Dam is located in Chahar Burjak District.

-The name Nimruz means "mid-day" or "half-day" in Balochi.
+The name Nimruz means "mid-day" or "half-day" in Persian Language and Balochi.
 The name is believed to indicate that the meridian cutting the old world in half passes through this region.
 Nimruz covers 43,000 km2.
 It is the most sparsely populated province in the country, located in the Sistan Basin.
-A substantial part of the province is the barren desert area of Dashti Margo.
+A substantial part of the province is the barren desert area of Dasht-e Margo.

 In 2021, the Taliban gained control of the province during the 2021 Taliban offensive.